Monday, October 6, 2025

 Challenges:

 Happy Friday!!!
 It's time for a new challenge from the Cut It Up Challenge Blog.
-This week, the challenge is: Colors of Spring
+This week, the challenge is: Looks Like Fall

 Here is my card for your inspiration: